Timeline of antisemitism in the 21st century: 2007

-The Jewish state, Israel, is shocked to find a neo-Nazi group of immigrants (from Russia) called Patrol 36 committing vandalism and voicing anti-Semitic rhetoric within its borders.
+Israeli authorities are shocked to find a neo-Nazi group of immigrants (from Russia) called Patrol 36 committing vandalism and voicing antisemitic rhetoric within Israel's borders.
 Some members had immigrated under the Law of Return.
 One of that group's members was a grandchild of a Holocaust survivor, and all were of Jewish descent.
 The group was violent against gays, Ethiopian Jews, haredi Jews, and drug addicts.